 Utah suckers are usually darker on the top half of the body.
 The underside of the fish is typically white.
 The sides of the fish can have a rosy hue.
 The anal fin of the Utah sucker has seven rays.
 The dorsal fin has 13 rays.
 The anal fin is quite long on this species and situated far back on the fish’s body.

 As stated above, the range of the Utah sucker is somewhat limited.
 They can be found in parts of Idaho, Montana, Wyoming and of course Utah.
 It may also be found in parts of Nevada.
 The Utah sucker is native to the upper Snake River drainage as well as those flowing through the basin that was once Lake Bonneville.
 The Utah sucker does not appear to have been introduced very far outside of its native range, if at all.

 Utah suckers swim in the Snake River, Utah Lake, Cassia Creek, Toponce Creek, Blackfoot River, Lake Walcott, Jackson Lake, Bear River, Bear Lake, Fremont River, and the Colorado River system.
-We have also caught Utah suckers from the Portneuf River in Idaho.
+I have also caught Utah suckers from the Portneuf River in Idaho.
 In clear waters these suckers can often be seen swimming and feeding voraciously.

 Utah suckers can be found in a variety of habitats.
 Though they do seem to favor slower water flowing over sand and silt.
 They also utilize vegetation and rocks for cover and especially as an escape route from predators.
 Don’t overlook cover introduced by humans either.
-We’ve seen them swim through corrugated metal pipes and even tires in the water.
+I’ve seen them swim through corrugated metal pipes and even tires in the water.

 Fishing for Utah suckers